JoshuaHockley/rpnhs/README.md

  13
 ```

 Macros cannot contain themselves.
-This includes an indirect reference through other macros.\
+This includes an indirect reference through other macros.
 ```
 > :def a b
 > :def b a
 ```
-Attempting to use such a macro will produce the following error:\
+Attempting to use such a macro will produce an error like the following:
 ```
 > a
 parse error: unrecognised token (a)